samuelxyz/trialyzer/README.md

 - `curses` (on windows, use `windows-curses`)

 Usage:
-- Once you have the above packages installed in your environment, run `trialyzer.py`.
+- Once you have the above packages installed in your environment, use Python to run `trialyzer.py`.
-    - I'll probably get around to a requirements.txt eventually maybe possibly.
+    - I'll probably get around to a requirements.txt and other things eventually maybe possibly.
+- Trialyzer runs in a terminal window.
+For best results, use a terminal that is capable of colors.
-- Trialyzer requires a pretty big console window for certain features.
+    - A pretty big terminal window is needed for certain features.
 If you get a curses error, you may have to increase your window size and/or decrease font size.

 Features:
 - Layout analysis based on typing data provided by and personally applicable to you